insightorchards/calendar-service/README.md

 # Business requirements

+- Ability to create events with date and time [Done]
-- Calendar functionality needs to show day/month/week views
+- Ability to show day/week/month views [Done]
-- It also creates events
+- Ability to create all-day events
+- Ability to edit and delete event

 # Running the app
 - For frontend: navigate to `ui` directory and run the following commands: `npm i` and `npm start`